 To be considered an individual must receive at least one nomination from a member of the public via the website detailing how the person concerned has fulfilled the criteria.
 Submissions should be no longer than 200 words.

-In addition, key opinion-formers from a variety of sectors including academic, business, charitable and the media are also invited to nominate a Contrarian they believe is worthy of this accolade.
+In addition, key opinion-formers from a variety of sectors including academic, business, charity and the media are also invited to nominate a Contrarian they believe is worthy of this accolade.

-All nominations received will be carefully considered by the panel of judges and a shortlist of up to five individuals will be revealed in March.
+All nominations received will be carefully considered by the panel of judges and a shortlist of up to five individuals will be revealed.
 The winner will be announced at the annual prize-giving ceremony.